 Refresh the water often

 When growing your Watermelon Peperomia cutting in water you want to make sure you replace the water every few days to stop it stagnating.
 Stagnant water is a great breeding place for bacteria that can harm your cutting.
-It will also start to smell so is definitely something you want to avoid.

 Pot your Watermelon Peperomia cutlet